drasticactions/FishyFlip/website/docs/result.md

 # `Result` and how to handle it

 FishyFlip implements a `Result`-based API for returning results from ATProtocol.
 Instead of throwing exceptions, calls to `ATProtocol` methods will result in either a `Success` object, with the data requested, or an `ATError` object with the error returned from the system.
-Handling this can be done in two ways.
+Handling this can be done in several ways.

 **NOTE**: You should still handle exceptions from the library through other methods, such as with try/catch.
 The `ATError` object is intended for API calls, not general exceptions.
 If you hit other exceptions, those are most likely bugs within the library and should be filed.